-Waiver Service Requirements Service Provided by vocational-based training plus a Home and Community- Based Services Provider License (Supported Employment Module) • Prevocational Services Home and Community-Based Services Provider License (Adult Day Care Module with notification to Health Standards that Prevocational Services will be provided) Enrolled agency Environmental Accessibility Adaptations Registered through the Louisiana State Licensing Board for Contractors as a Home Improvement Contractor.
+Waiver Service Requirements Service Provided by Employment-Related Training Valid Certificate of Compliance as a Community Rehabilitation Provider from Louisiana Rehabilitation Services or 15 hours of documented initial and annual vocational-based training, and to provide transportation a Home and Community-Based Services Provider License (Adult Day Care Center Module) Enrolled agency Environmental Accessibility Adaptations Registered through the Louisiana State Licensing Board for Contractors as a Home Improvement Contractor.
 Vehicle Lifts: Licensed by the Louisiana Motor Vehicle Commission as a specialty vehicle dealer and accredited by the National Mobility Equipment Dealers Association under the Structural Vehicle Modifier category.
 Enrolled agency Specialized Medical Equipment and Supplies Must meet all applicable vendor standards and requirements for manufacturing, design and installation of technological equipment and supplies.
 Enrolled agency Personal Emergency Response Systems Must meet all applicable vendor requirements, federal, state, parish and local laws for installation.
-Enrolled agency Professional Services Current valid Louisiana license to practice in the field of expertise Employed or contracted by Home and Community- Based Service Provider (Personal Care Attendant Module, Supervised Independent Living Module or Home Health agency Skilled Nursing Home Health license Enrolled agency Adult Companion Care Home and Community-Based Services Provider License (PCA Module) or Monitored In Home Caregiving License Enrolled agency One Time Transitional Expenses OCDD
+Enrolled agency Professional Services Current valid Louisiana license to practice in the field of expertise Employed or contracted by Personal Care Attendant agency, Supported Independent Living agency or Home Health agency Skilled Nursing Home Health license Enrolled agency One Time Transitional Expenses OCDD

-When required by state law, the person performing the service, such as building contractors, plumbers, electricians or engineers, must meet applicable requirements for professional licensure and modifications to the home and must meet all applicable building code standards.
+When required by state law, the person performing the service, such as building contractors, plumbers, electricians, or engineers, must meet applicable requirements for professional licensure and modifications to the home and must meet all applicable building code standards.